• Home

 • Retaking and passing the CIP® examination, or

-• Completing 30 hours of eligible continuing education (CE) hours as described in the CIP® recertification guidelines and submitting a CIP® recertification by CE application and CE tracker.
+• Completing 30 hours of eligible continuing education (CE) hours as described in the CIP® recertification guidelines and submitting a completed Excel CE Tracker and all supporting documentation.
+Recertification materials can be uploaded using this link (log into your PRIM&R profile when prompted).

 CIPs may recertify by continuing education twice in a nine-year period before being required to recertify by examination.
 Once an individual maintains their certification for over ten consecutive years, they may recertify solely through continuing education and do not need to sit for the examination.
-For guidance on submitting a recertification application, watch this short video!
+For guidance on submitting your recertification materials, watch this short video!

 Learn More About CIP® Recertification